suryakencana007/webassets-webpack/README.md

 ##### WEBPACK_BIN

-he path to the Webpack binary.
+The path to the Webpack binary.
 If not set, assumes ``Webpack`` is in the system path.

 ##### WEBPACK_CONFIG